wkgcass/vproxy/README.md

 * Fast: performance is one of our main priorities.
 * TCP Loadbalancer: we now support TCP and TCP based protocols, also allow your own protocols.
 * Kubernetes: integrate vproxy resources into k8s.
+* SDN: modifying and forwarding packets with flows and routes.

 ## How to use